 Some were visibly anxious.
 Others were enjoying the complimentary hors d’oeuvres and refreshments.
 And some were pretty relaxed over the whole affair – “She’s the first of three kids and used to being the guinea pig.”
 We were parents of about 100 prospective college freshmen attending a college orientation visit.

-Bottom line we’re trying to help our kids to better put things in their favor.
+Bottom line – we’re trying to help our kids to better put things in their favor.
 Part of the art of parenting is figuring out when to give her a nudge and when to let her make her own decision.
-Here are 4 things to help your sons and daughters figure out what to do and where to be.

-• Goldilocks – One of the best pieces of advice given to me during my daughter’s search was “Brian, it’s got to feel right.”
-Things are a lot different than 3 decades ago.
-I walked 3 campuses with my folks – One was a bridge too far away in SF, another a highly esteemed agricultural school but it was a hot July day, and the third was close enough for me to ski Tahoe and I liked blue and gold.
+One of the best pieces of advice given to me during my daughter’s search was “Brian, it’s got to feel right.”
+Things are a lot different than three decades ago.
+I walked three campuses with my folks – One was a bridge too far away in San Francisco, another a highly esteemed agricultural school but it was a hot July day, and the third was close enough for me to ski Lake Tahoe and I liked blue and gold.
 Take advantage of campus visits, sit in classrooms, talk with faculty and do the overnight stays.

 Henry Ford once said “If money is your hope for independence, you’ll never have it.
 The only real security that a person will have in this world is a reserve of knowledge, experience, and ability.”

 May your student have fruitful lessons on campus.